HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 where `\alpha` is the learning rate.
 From the expression, we can see the gradient is equal to the errors, and the predicted value `ym` is updated by multiplying the learning rate to the errors.
 This is why at each step we fit the residuals, where equivalently we are computing the gradient of `J`.
 The posts [[Prince Grover
 -2]][Gradient boosting simplified], [[Kaggle]][A Kaggle Master Explains Gradient Boosting] and [Prof. Ilher's lecture video](https://www.youtube.com/watch?v=sRktKszFmSk) have more detailed interpretation.

-Terence Parr in a Quora post [[Quora-1]][What is an intuitive explanation of Gradient Boosting?] offered a very interesting picture, which explian the procedures very well.
+Terence Parr in a Quora post [[Quora: What is an intuitive explanation of Gradient Boosting?]][What is an intuitive explanation of Gradient Boosting?] offered a very interesting picture, which explian the procedures very well.

 ![](images/golf.png)